Pakistani clothing: Sindh

-Sindhi style Salwar Khamis are common everyday dress nowadays, Sindhi Salwar/Suthan is wider at waist and gets narrower below knees till ankles where it is loosely fitted, second style of salwar is Kancha which has very wide (Pancha) ankle-cuffs, used to be worn back in time, the third style of Shalwar has very less pleats or no pleats at all but is loose like pajamo.
-Sindhi Khamis is usually shorter, before the adoption of Khamis, Sindhi men used to wear Short angrakho called Angelo, later Sindhi Pehran/Pehriyan (a collarless Kurta tunic) tied at one side or in center resembling Sindhi Angelo was common, both Angelo and Pehriyan were sometimes embroidered with Sindhi embroideries and mirrorwork, Sindhi men also wear embroidered vests under the Khamis called "Ganji", while the different waistcoats (Koti, Sadri, Gidi, Kaba) were worn over tunics.
-Some men in rural areas wear Sindhi lungi (only muslims) called "Godd", whereas hindus wore Dhoti or Treto while others wore tight fitting pajamas and a long Jama, the rich men wore Sherwanis with gold buttons.
-With clothes Sindhi men wore Sindhi Patko, Pagg or Phento (turbans), youngsters wore Sindhi cap, men carried Ajrak or any other locally made shawls/handkerchief were carried on shoulders.
+Sindhi style salwar khamis are common everyday dress nowadays, Sindhi salwar/suthan is wider at waist and gets narrower below knees till ankles where it is loosely fitted, second style of salwar is Kancha which has very wide (pancha) ankle-cuffs, used to be worn back in time, the third style of shalwar has very less pleats or no pleats at all but is loose like pajamo.
+Sindhi khamis is usually shorter, before the adoption of khamis, Sindhi men used to wear short angrakho called angelo, later Sindhi pehran/pehriyan (a collarless kurta tunic) tied at one side or in center resembling Sindhi angelo was common, both angelo and pehriyan were sometimes embroidered with Sindhi embroideries and mirrorwork, Sindhi men also wear embroidered vests under the Khamis called ganji, while the different waistcoats (koti, sadri, gidi, kaba) were worn over tunics.
+Some men in rural areas wear Sindhi lungi (only muslims) called "Godd", whereas hindus wore Dhoti or Treto while others wore tight fitting pajamas and a long jama, the rich men wore sherwanis with gold buttons.
+With clothes Sindhi men wear Sindhi patko, pagg or phento (turbans), youngsters wear Sindhi cap, and men carry Ajrak or any other locally made shawls/handkerchief on shoulders.